revulent/workman-keybinds/README.md

 # workman-keybinds
-Keybindings for some keyboardcentric software that work better with the Workman keyboard layout
+Keybindings for some keyboard-centric software that work better with the Workman keyboard layout